Petals and Possibilities: Class of 2033’s Daisy Ceremony

 JUNE 13, 2025

-As a processional began to play, Kindergarten through Class III students filed into the auditorium and found their spots around the room.
-Once filed in, students turned toward the door to watch as their peers—and the guests of honor—also began to walk in.
-They turned to the balcony and beamed as they saw their friends and family beaming back in the seats above.
-They made their way onstage and sat down, with the rest of the Lower School community.
+As processional music played, Kindergarten through Class III students filed into the auditorium and found their spots around the room.
+Once seated, they turned toward the entrance to welcome Class IV, the guests of honor, who began their own walk into the space.
+As the soon-to-be Middle Schoolers looked up to the balcony and saw friends and family smiling back, the room seemed to glow with pride.
+Class IV students took their places onstage, joining the rest of the Lower School community for the celebration ahead.

 The Daisy Ceremony, one of Nightingale’s most beloved traditions, honors Class IV’s ascension from Lower School to Middle School.
 Each division holds a ceremony to honor a Nightingale student’s completion of their respective divisions: the Daisy Ceremony for Lower School, Moving Up for Middle School, and of course, Commencement for Upper School.